 - Long-acting corticosteroid: Dexamethasone; half-life 36 to 72 hours, administer once daily.

-- Intermediate-acting corticosteroids: Prednisone and methylprednisolone; half-life 12 to 36 hours, administer once daily or in two divided doses daily.
+- Intermediate-acting corticosteroids: Prednisone and methylprednisolone; half-life 12 to 36 hours, administer once daily or in 2 divided doses daily.

-- Short-acting corticosteroid: Hydrocortisone; half-life 8 to 12 hours, administer in two to four divided doses daily.
+- Short-acting corticosteroid: Hydrocortisone; half-life 8 to 12 hours, administer in 2 to 4 divided doses daily.

-There is insufficient evidence for the Panel to recommend either for or against the use of inhaled budesonide for the treatment of COVID-19.
+There is insufficient evidence for the Panel to recommend either for or against the use of inhaled corticosteroids for the treatment of COVID-19.

-Inhaled budesonide was studied in two open-label randomized controlled trials in outpatients with mild symptoms of COVID-19.30,31 The small STOIC trial suggested that in adult outpatients with mild COVID-19, initiation of inhaled budesonide may reduce the need for urgent care or emergency department assessment or hospitalization.30 PRINCIPLE, a larger open-label trial in nonhospitalized patients with COVID-19 at high risk of disease progression, found that inhaled budesonide did not affect the rate of hospitalization or death but did reduce time to self-reported recovery.31 The findings from these trials should be interpreted with caution given the open-label design of the studies and other limitations as outlined in the study description in Table 4b.
-Additional trials of inhaled corticosteroids are ongoing.
+Inhaled budesonide was studied in 2 open-label randomized controlled trials in outpatients with mild symptoms of COVID-19.16,17 The small STOIC trial suggested that initiation of inhaled budesonide in adult outpatients with mild COVID-19 may reduce the need for urgent care or emergency department assessment or hospitalization.16 PRINCIPLE, a larger, open-label trial in nonhospitalized patients with COVID-19 at high risk of disease progression, found that use of inhaled budesonide did not affect the rate of hospitalization or death but did reduce the time to self-reported recovery.18 The findings from these trials should be interpreted with caution given the open-label design of the studies and other limitations.

-- The use of systemic corticosteroids may increase the risk of opportunistic fungal infections (e.g., mucormycosis, aspergillosis) and reactivation of latent infections (e.g., hepatitis B virus, herpesvirus infections, strongyloidiasis, tuberculosis).32-36
+- The use of systemic corticosteroids may increase the risk of opportunistic fungal infections (e.g., mucormycosis, aspergillosis) and reactivation of latent infections (e.g., hepatitis B virus infection, herpesvirus infections, strongyloidiasis, tuberculosis).21-25

-- Cases of severe and disseminated strongyloidiasis have been reported in patients with COVID-19 during treatment with tocilizumab and corticosteroids.37,38 Many clinicians would initiate empiric treatment for strongyloidiasis (e.g., with ivermectin) with or without serologic testing in patients from areas where Stronglyloides is endemic (i.e., tropical, subtropical, or warm temperate areas).39
+- Cases of severe and disseminated strongyloidiasis have been reported in patients with COVID-19 during treatment with tocilizumab and corticosteroids.26,27 Many clinicians would initiate empiric antiparasitic treatment (e.g., with ivermectin) with or without serologic testing in patients from areas where Stronglyloides is endemic (i.e., tropical, subtropical, or warm temperate areas).28

-- Combining systemic corticosteroids with other immunosuppressants, such as tocilizumab or baricitinib, could theoretically increase the risk of secondary infections.
+- Using systemic corticosteroids with other immunosuppressants, such as tocilizumab or baricitinib, could theoretically increase the risk of secondary infections.
 However, this adverse effect has not been reported in clinical trials to date.

 - Dexamethasone is a moderate cytochrome P450 (CYP) 3A4 inducer.
-As such, it may reduce the concentration and potential efficacy of concomitant medications that are CYP3A4 substrates.
-Clinicians should review a patient’s medication regimen to assess potential interactions.
+Therefore, it could reduce the concentration and potential efficacy of concomitant medications that are CYP3A4 substrates.
+Clinicians should review a patient’s medication regimen to assess the potential for drug-drug interactions.

 Considerations in Pregnancy

-A short course of betamethasone or dexamethasone, which are known to cross the placenta, is routinely used to decrease neonatal complications of prematurity in women with threatened preterm delivery.40,41
+A short course of betamethasone or dexamethasone, which are both known to cross the placenta, is routinely used to decrease neonatal complications of prematurity in women with threatened preterm delivery.29,30

 Considerations in Children

 The safety and effectiveness of dexamethasone or other corticosteroids for COVID-19 treatment have not been sufficiently evaluated in pediatric patients and caution is warranted when extrapolating recommendations for adults to patients aged <18 years.
-The Panel recommends using dexamethasone for children with COVID-19 who require high-flow oxygen, noninvasive ventilation, invasive mechanical ventilation, or extracorporeal membrane oxygenation (BIII).
-Corticosteroids are not routinely recommended for pediatric patients who require only low levels of oxygen support (i.e., administered via a nasal cannula only).
-Use of dexamethasone for the treatment of severe COVID-19 in children who are profoundly immunocompromised has not been evaluated and may be harmful; therefore, such use should be considered only on a case-by-case basis.
+The Panel recommends using dexamethasone for children with COVID-19 who require high-flow oxygen, noninvasive ventilation, mechanical ventilation, or extracorporeal membrane oxygenation (BIII).
+Corticosteroids are not routinely recommended for pediatric patients who require only low levels of oxygen support (i.e., administered via a nasal cannula only) but could be considered on a case-by-case basis.
+The use of dexamethasone for the treatment of severe COVID-19 in children who are profoundly immunocompromised has not been evaluated and may be harmful; therefore, such use should be considered only if the benefit is perceived to outweigh the risks.
 The dexamethasone dosing regimen for pediatric patients is dexamethasone 0.15 mg/kg/dose (maximum dose 6 mg) once daily for up to 10 days.
-Corticosteroid use has been described in the treatment of multisystem inflammatory syndrome in children (MIS-C) in multiple case series.
-It is the second most used therapy after IV immunoglobulin for MIS-C.42,43 Please refer to Special Considerations in Children for more information on the management of MIS-C.
+There is insufficient evidence to recommend for or against the use of inhaled corticosteroids for pediatric patients with COVID-19.
+Corticosteroids are second to IV immunoglobulin as the most used therapy for the treatment of multisystem inflammatory syndrome in children (MIS-C).31,32 See Special Considerations in Children for more information on the management of MIS-C.